microsoft/onnxruntime/docs/tutorials/web.md

 ## The Template

-The goal of this template is to provide code examples and a starting point for deploying your models.
-Let’s dive into the template and breakdown the code while looking at how to deploy a computer vision model.
-This template uses NextJS, which is an implementation of ReactJS which much like this template gives you a starting point for building production React apps.
-Read more about [NextJS Here](https://nextjs.org/).
-This template is configured with webpack, onnxruntime-web, React, TypeScript and dev environments for testing and debugging.
+The goal of this template is to provide a starting point for your accelerated ML web application.
+The template generates a computer vision application using the [NextJS](https://nextjs.org/) framework, authored in typescript and built with webpack.
+Let’s dive into the template and breakdown the code.

 ## The `utils` Folder